Category: Products > Crucibles and Trays

 Standard High Density MgO Cast Shapes

 These components have been selected as standard sizes for the convenience of our customers.
 Other sizes and shapes may be in open stock, and any requirements will be quoted on a custom basis.
 Delivery may not be from open stock.
-Please allow 4 to 6 weeks for items not in inventory.
+Please contact us for lead times.